LucaLanzo/SolidityGasOptimization/README.md

-# Solidity Inline Assembly Gas Savings
+# Solidity to Yul transformation - Possible gas Savings

 This project is part of a Bachelor's Thesis which aims to find ways to optimize the gas costs for smart contracts on the Ethereum blockchain.
 The main aspect is the usage of Solidity's inline assembly feature, which gives a programmer the ability to program in the close-to-EVM-bytecode low-level language Yul.